LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Bequest
 > - **URI**: TBD
 > - **Definition**: The transfer of an Item under the terms of a will.
-> - **Comment**: Typical associated Activities: TestatorActivity, InheritorActivity.
+> - **Comment**: Typical associated Activities: TestatorActivity, InheritorActivity, bib:WitnessActivity.
 > - **SubclassOf**: ex:Inheritance, schema:Event

 **ex:ClaimOfOwnership**